 Living In California’s Largest Cities Means…

-So what does all of the urbanization in California mean?
+So what does all of the urbanization going on in this state mean?
 Well, 4 major things about life in California cities stand out to me…

 Bad traffic: The California highways are notorious for heavy traffic.
 And traffic jams.